You may travel the world in search of the most glamorous locations, but sometimes there’s no place like home.

 There are also other elements which make winter special.
 An early morning ramble through the woods can be a perfect start to any day.
 Our forests are full of great photo opportunities, and an early stroll around deserted woodland can be a remarkable experience.

 Rivers and valleys are also prime locations for early morning snaps.
 If a damp day is followed by a cold night there may be some low-lying mist hanging around.
 Mist or no mist, an early start works best.

 Last light of the day is also an excellent time to be out and about.
-The evening sun can explode a variety of colours across the sky as it sets for the day.
-If the sun shines at the beginning or the end of the day, the colour of the light will be much warmer, and will lead to a much more dramatic scene.
+The evening sun can explode a variety of colors across the sky as it sets for the day.
+If the sun shines at the beginning or the end of the day, the color of the light will be much warmer, and will lead to a much more dramatic scene.

 So as winter looms, I gather my belongings and head west to capture the mood of the harsh Irish winter, and start the quest for new seasonal images.
 It certainly isn’t time to put away the camera.
 Winter brings plenty of great photo opportunities, tougher conditions to work in, but just as satisfactory as any other season.

 Each homeland can be a paradise in its own special way: Ireland is, and I’m sure, winter brings special elements to your homeland too.